faustedition/faust-gen/utils/README.md

 3. Run `table2xml.py -c foo-config.yml -o foo.xml foo.xlsx` to create the customized XML file.

 You can use `-c` and `-C` at the same time to adjust an existing configuration to new table headers.

+## watermark_image_table.py

+(Re-)generate the table of watermark images found at `/watermarks`.
+This matches the images by file name to the witnesses and the watermark labels maintained for metadata display.

+## verse_stats.py

+Extracts per-verse information like the number of variants and witnesses from the edition to a CSV file for further automatic analysis.